-You will write a technical paper of at least 5 pages, double spaced, using the LATEX template of which this handout is based.
+You will write a technical paper of at least 5 pages, double spaced, using the LaTeX template of which this handout is based.
 You should have at least 5 technical references; at least 3 of which should be available from the ACM Digital Library.

 The content of your paper should include a summary of the papers (no more than 3 pages) and an analysis and commentary on those papers (at least 2 pages).
-Your paper should include a critical evaluation according to the language evaluation criteria we learned in Chapter 1.
+Your paper should include a critical evaluation according to the language evaluation criteria we cover in class.